kentbeoulve/NLPHP/README.md

 Unit tests
 ==========

 Unit tests are using PHPUnit.
-Too launch it, from the project folder type:
+To launch it, from the project folder type:

     ./vendor/bin/phpunit